 As we gabbed, a veritable parade of Algodonalians stopped by to kiss his cheek or remark on the weather.
 Small children with kittens and old men dragging on cigars.
 Santiago knew everyone.

-Chasing Steve’s family story was one of the things that had initially motivated our visit to southern Spain and its storied “pueblos blancos”…to see if we could learn any more about the circumstances surrounding the sudden and mysterious emigration of Steve’s grandparents—Antonio and Isabel Román (maiden name Alvarez) to America from Europe circa 1900.
+Chasing Steve’s family story was one of the things that had initially motivated our visit to southern Spain and its storied “pueblos blancos”…to see if we could learn any more about the circumstances surrounding the sudden and mysterious emigration of Steve’s grandparents—Antonio and Rosario Román (maiden name Alvarez) to America from Europe circa 1900.

 And weirdly, no one in the family knew why.
 (A fact I still find surprising, as someone who grew up relentlessly regaled with stories about my slave hiding, carpetbagger killing Virginia ancestors during the Civil War.
 I mean, how could no one know?)